 Why Bed Sore Cases Are Good Cases

 Nursing home cases are medical malpractice cases in Maryland.
 You have to file in Maryland Health Claims Arbitration and follow the malpractice statute.
-But bed sore cases are the exact opposite of medical malpractice cases.
+But bedsore cases are the exact opposite of medical malpractice cases.
 In a malpractice case against a doctor, the presumption the patient or the patient’s family must overcome is that the doctor is competent and did her very best.
 You start behind the eight-ball and need to present overwhelming facts to win.
 It is hard to win jump ball medical malpractice cases even in victim-friendly jurisdictions.

 A cousin of this effect is how the medical records in nursing home cases read.
 Doctors in medical malpractices instinctively cover for each other.
 Autopsies and subsequent treatment notes are written with malpractice considerations in mind.
 Make no mistake about it.
-As bitter as I often get about this, I do understand the instinct to protect your own.
-If I don’t protect this doctor who might be accused, the thinking goes, who is going to protect me when I get blamed for something?
+As bitter as I often get about this, I understand the instinct to protect your own.
+If I don’t protect this doctor who might be accused, the thinking goes, who will protect me when I get blamed for something?
 In nursing home cases, doctors are more willing to blame the nursing home for poor care.
 When a patient gets harmed or killed by malpractice by someone other than a doctor, it makes doctors mad.

 - Settlement value of nursing home cases